eggrollofchaos/i_spy_etf_price_predictions/README.md

 Our primary SPY time series data comes the [yfinance API](https://github.com/ranaroussi/yfinance).
 We focused on the `Close` price marked at EOD of each trading data as well as the Volume traded as our first exogenous variable.
 Other exogenous variables -- the US Treasury 10 Year Note yield, the Federal Funds Target Rate, and the Federal Funds Effective rate -- come from the [Quandl API](https://www.quandl.com/tools/python).
 Our last exogenous variable is a binary indicator on whether a date is a SPY option expiry date (which are Mon/Wed/Fri except for trading holidays); this was an engineered feature.

 ### Historical Data
-The SPY ETF, since it tracks the S&P 500 Index, show positive growth over time, and has tripled in price in the last 10 years.
+We will be looking at the SPY ETF, which tracks the S&P 500 Index.
+The SPY shows positive growth over time, and has tripled in price in the last 10 years.
 There is also some cyclical trends and seasonality present.

 ### Target Variable
 We will forecast SPY closing price up through the end of the year (below from Yahoo!
 Finance).